ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 3. Start the express server in separate terminal, via the dist/ directory: nodemon dist/app .
 The drawback are the two watchers restarting over and over as the other works.
 4. Commit changes and push to GitHub.
 5. Use script: npm run build:heroku to prepare for deployment.
 This rewrites the dist/ directory and copies the file to a separate folder, adds server files, package.json and app.js.
+6. cd heroku
-6. Commit changes to the deployment repo, git push heroku master.
+7. Commit changes to the deployment repo, git push heroku master.
-7. Check database for changes.
+8. Check database for changes.

 ###Persistent Issues
 1. ember-cli complier error